Key rotation

 encryption key protected by the N

-for a few minutes enabling standby instances to do a periodic check for upgrades.
+is only available for a few minutes enabling standby instances to do a periodic check for

-This allows standby instances to update their keys and stay in-sync with the active OpenBao
+upgrades.
+This allows standby instances to update their keys and stay in-sync with the

 NIST rotation guidance